faririz2001/Tableau-Project-Covid-19-Data-Analysis/README.md

         Select Location, Population,date, MAX(total_cases) as HighestInfectionCount, Max((total_cases/population))*100 as PercentPopulationInfected From PortfolioProject1..CovidDeaths$ Group by Location, Population, date order by PercentPopulationInfected desc
         ```
 * **Original Queries:**
-    * The second set of queries provided in the sql file are the original queries used in the project, that were shortened for the video.
-They are provided as reference.
+    * The second set of queries provided in the sql file are the original queries used in the project,  They are provided as reference.

 ## License